SS Kaliyuga: History

 On August 4, 1900, the Kaliyuga was towing the barge Fontana into the St. Clair River from Lake Huron when, next to the Fort Gratiot Light, the Fontana was struck by the barge Santiago, passing in the other direction under tow by the steamer SS Appomattox.
 The Fontana sank within minutes, killing one of the crew.

 On November 4, 1900, the Kaliyuga ran aground in the Detroit River near Amherstburg, Ontario.
-It was pulled off on November 7 by the tugboats Wales and Balize, which started to tow the ship to Erie, Pennsylvania, but on November 8 it was forced to anchor in Lake Erie 30 miles north of Cleveland because of a storm and engine problems on the Balize.
-With additional help from the tug Harvey D. Goulder it arrived in Erie on November 10.
+She was pulled off on November 7 by the tugboats Wales and Balize, which started to tow the ship to Erie, Pennsylvania, but on November 8 she was forced to anchor in Lake Erie 30 miles north of Cleveland because of a storm and engine problems on the Balize.
+With additional help from the tug Harvey D. Goulder she arrived in Erie on November 10.

 Sinking

 In the early afternoon of October 18, 1905, the Kaliyuga departed Marquette, Michigan with a cargo of iron ore, bound for Erie, Pennsylvania.
 She passed through the locks at Sault Ste.
 Marie early on the morning of October 19, passing from Lake Superior to Lake Huron.
 A strong gale began blowing out of the northeast later that morning, catching the Kaliyuga on the open lake.
 With no safe anchorage nearby, the Kaliyuga was forced to ride out the storm by heading east towards the Bruce Peninsula, away from the lee shore.

 Steaming eastwards while being pushed southwards by the strong wind, the Kaliyuga made slow progress.
 At 4:00 pm she was sighted by the steamer Frontenac, seven miles east of Presque Isle, Michigan.
 She was spotted for the second and last time by Captain John Duddleson of the steamer L.C.
 Waldo around sunset, between Middle Island and Thunder Bay Island.
 At around 2:00 am on the morning of October 20, the gale swung direction from northeast to northwest.